DennisRudolf/Continuous_Authentication/README.md

 ## Authors

-Dennis Hamm, Erwin Kurpis, Thomas Schreck
+---

-Contact for questions: d.hamm@tar.de
+Contact for questions: ---